influxdata/flux/docs/SPEC.md

 Example:

     color = if code == 0 then "green" else if code == 1 then "yellow" else "red"

+Note according to the above definition, if a condition evaluates to a _null_ or unknown value, the _else_ branch is evaluated.

 #### Operators